Heinzaybo/Group6-/Use cases/usecase2.md

 ### Trigger

-A forecaster request to organize all the countries in the continent by largest population to smallest.
+A forecaster has been requested to fulfill the task by the client.

 ## MAIN SUCCESS SCENARIO